alexfacehead/EasyGPT-3.5/README.md

 `python system-msg-maker.py` or `python3 system-msg-maker.py` if you have both Python 2 and Python 3 installed.

 This will prompt you for user input for context generation, then it will generate and print the final system message.
-The final system message will be saved to a text file in the /prompts/ directory in the script's directory.
-The text files are named prompt_N.txt, where N is a number that increments with each run of the script.
+The final system message will be printed, but not saved, to a directory.

+Logging is soon to come, but the information and answers output are invaluable.

+Simple fixes to this will be introduced soon.

 # TO DO